httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   unixcksum
   : * Digest Algorithm: unixcksum
-    * Description: The algorithm computed by the UNIX "cksum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
-The output of this algorithm is an ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.
+    * Description: The algorithm used by the UNIX "cksum" command [UNIX].
+      The output of this algorithm is an
+      ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.